TrainerRoad Review: The Best Performance-Focused Cycling App?

 TrainerRoad Pairing – Recommendations

 PRO TIP: Bike trainer accessories will take your indoor cycling to a whole new level.
-A fan will keep you cool down, a trainer mat will protect your floor, and a rocker plate will improve your riding comfort.
+A fan will cool you down, a trainer mat will protect your floor, and a rocker plate will improve your riding comfort.

 In-App Experience & Training

-One of the things I like the most about TrainerRoad is its seamless integration with other cycling apps, such as Strava or TrainingPeaks.
-All my previous rides from Strava were synchronized into TrainerRoad’s calendar so I could see my training load in charts and analyze it in-depth.
+One of the things I like most about TrainerRoad is its seamless integration with other cycling apps, such as Strava or TrainingPeaks.
+All my previous rides from Strava were synchronized with TrainerRoad’s calendar so I could see my training load in charts and analyze it in depth.

-My first experience with TrainerRoad was when I took the Ramp test.
+My first experience with TrainerRoad was taking the Ramp test.
 I didn’t prepare for it at all.
 Instead, I spontaneously jumped on my bike and started riding.
 Thanks to Elite Direto XR’s ERG mode, which adjusts the resistance, I focused on smooth pedaling and breathing.

 In addition, the app guided me throughout the test with instructional messages (you can turn them off in settings).
-TrainerRoad does not include any video so that you can focus on your effort.
-Here is my Ramp Test result.
+TrainerRoad does not include any video, allowing you to focus on your effort.
+But this makes the entire experience a bit boring, so watching something on YouTube or Netflix might be a good idea.
+By the way, here is my Ramp Test result.

 My Ramp Test Results in TrainerRoad web app